-Keema (also called kheema or qeema) is an Indian dish made from ground meat, often with peas.
-However, it’s really easy to make vegetarian keema using eggs!
-Learn how to make healthy egg curry with tomatoes, onions, and a variety of spices.
-This unusual and flavorful Indian egg kheema is great way to use leftover hard boiled eggs and is inexpensive to make.
+Egg keema (also called egg kheema, anda keema ghotala, or qeema) is an Indian egg and vegetable curry.
+This veg kheema recipe includes hard boiled eggs for vegetarian protein, along with tomatoes, onions, and a variety of spices.
+This unusual and flavorful Indian egg curry is great way to use leftover hard boiled eggs and is inexpensive to make.
+You’ll love this healthy dinner idea!

 - Dhaba style: Egg curries that are made dhaba-style often have a rich tomato onion sauce.
 This egg kheema recipe is more similar to dhaba style (though of course I’ve added my own twists to it).